kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Wed May 01 2024
+Last update on Thu May 02 2024

 **245 day before 2025 ⏱** days before new years